DSpace-Labs/DSpace-Docker-Images/documentation/workshop/PITCHME.md

 _Most attendees will have completed this step already_

 - Install Docker Desktop
-- Install a terminal for running docker
+- Install a terminal for running docker (Windows only)
 - Download DSpace Docker Compose files

 +++